return {

 settings as… well, a special Lua table.
 If you are searching for a Vim

-setting and see something saying you should call :set option=value
+setting and see something saying you should call :set option=value, that will

 work, if you want to do it temporarily.
 But if you want to store the setting